Share

 6. Regulating who can enter the school

-With access control systems in place, such as ID cards, key fobs and other authentication methods, school administrators can control who has access to the building.
+With school access control systems in place, such as ID cards, key fobs and other authentication methods, administrators can control who has access to the building.

-These systems ensure only authorised individuals can enter the school during open hours.
 This helps to deter intruders and ensure that the school is protected against unauthorised access, providing a higher level of security for students, staff and resources.

 Related reading: A guide to access control and door entry systems in schools